confluentinc/tutorials/vscode-udfs/README.md

 More details on how to do that can be found [here](https://docs.confluent.io/cloud/current/flink/how-to-guides/create-udf.html).

-Here's an example of the command you'd run to register the function in your Flink workspace once you've uploaded the artifact following the instructions above:
+Here's an example of the command you'd run to register the function in your Flink workspace once you've uploaded the artifact following the instructions above.
+This deploys your function:

 ```sql
 CREATE FUNCTION sum_integers